bmeck/snapshot-utils/manual/terms.md

 ## edge.name

 The name of an edge is always descriptive.
 For `element` and `property` Edges it represents things visible via JS property access.
 For `context` it represents things visible via JS variables.

+# Security

+Since Strings are visible from Snapshots you could accidentally leak information if Snapshots are sent over the network.
+Be particularly wary since these will be visible:

+* Source code of Javascript files
+* Any string held by Javascript

+So, any configuration options, command line arguments, and any proprietary source code will be available to the consumer of a snapshot.

+Some things are not visible from a Snapshot:

+* Buffers
+* Typed Arrays
+* Primitives

+Consider placing data inside those types when you want to avoid it being in a snapshot.

+# Processing Considerations

+Almost all processing of Snapshots should be done with a depth first search in order to preserve memory.
+Most Snapshots are very wide (Nodes can have many edges), but not very deep (Nodes don't have many ancestors).